rundeck/docs/docs/administration/security/ssl.md

 **Note:** You will still need to modify the `grails.serverURL` value in [rundeck-config.properties](/administration/configuration/config-file-reference.md#rundeck-config.properties) to let Rundeck know how to properly generate absolute URLs.

 ## Disabling SSL Protocols
-### Rundeck 2

-You can disable SSL protocols or cipher suites using these JVM variables:

-- `rundeck.jetty.connector.ssl.includedProtocols` set to a comma-separated list of SSL protocols to enable.
-Default will be based on the available protocols.
-- `rundeck.jetty.connector.ssl.excludedProtocols` set to a comma-separated list of SSL protocols to disable.
-Default value: 'SSLv3'
-- `rundeck.jetty.connector.ssl.includedCipherSuites` set to a comma-separated list of Cipher suites to enable.
-Default will be based on the available cipher suites.
-- `rundeck.jetty.connector.ssl.excludedCipherSuites` set to a comma-separated list of Cipher suites to disable.
-No default value.

-The `included` settings determine what protocols or cipher suites are enabled, and the `excluded` settings then remove values from that list.

-E.g. modify the `RDECK_JVM` variable in the file `/etc/rundeck/profile` and add:

-    -Drundeck.jetty.connector.ssl.excludedProtocols=SSLv3,SSLv2Hello

-When starting up the Jetty container will log a list of the disabled protocols:

-    2014-10-27 11:08:41.225:INFO:oejus.SslContextFactory:Enabled Protocols [SSLv2Hello, TLSv1] of [SSLv2Hello, SSLv3, TLSv1]

-To see the list of enabled Cipher Suites, turn on DEBUG level logging for Jetty SSL utils: `-Dorg.eclipse.jetty.util.ssl.LEVEL=DEBUG`.

 ### Rundeck 3

 Rundeck 3 by default uses TLSv1.2.
-To enable other protocols like TLSv1 it is necessary to re-enable it and also the ciphers the connection will need.
+To enable other protocols it is necessary to re-enable it and also the ciphers the connection will need.

 #### Example for enabling TLSv1 in Rundeck 3 using JVM

-Use -Dserver.ssl.enabledProtocols to enable the protocol TLSv1 `-Dserver.ssl.enabledProtocols=TLSv1`
+Use -Dserver.ssl.enabledProtocols to enable the protocol `-Dserver.ssl.enabledProtocols`

-Use -Dserver.ssl.ciphers to enable the necesarry Ciphers `-Dserver.ssl.ciphers=TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA,TLS_ECDHE_RSA_WITH_AES_256_CBC_SHA"`
+Use -Dserver.ssl.ciphers to enable the Ciphers `-Dserver.ssl.ciphers`

-Note: The Ciphers for a Rundeck TLSv1 connection are TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA and TLS_ECDHE_RSA_WITH_AES_256_CBC_SHA

-#### Example for enabling TLSv1 in Rundeck 3 exporting the flags to the rundeckd file
-Add these flags with the protocol and it's Ciphers to your rundeckd file:
-/etc/sysconfig/rundeckd for .RPM systems and /etc/default/rundeckd fro .DEB systems `RDECK_JVM_OPTS="-Dserver.ssl.enabledProtocols=TLSv1 -Dserver.ssl.ciphers=TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA,TLS_ECDHE_RSA_WITH_AES_256_CBC_SHA"`

 ### Check if the connection is successfully
 Run this command from a linux prompt: